truongle1110/truongle1110.github.io/_posts/2025-01-24-first-halloween.md

 tags:
   - life
 ---
-Bring it back to 31 October 2023, when I had my first halloween celebration with some friends.
+Flashback to 31 October 2023, when I had my first halloween celebration with some friends.

 We first gathered at a Vietnamese bubble tea shop owned by a fellow Vietnamese, and this was the view of the street we experienced at night.

 <div style="text-align: center;">